karlkfi/kpt-config-sync/docs/user/installation.md

 ### Create Cluster-Admin ClusterRoleBinding

-Ensure that the current user has cluster-admin in the cluster
+Ensure that the current user has cluster-admin in the cluster:

 ```console
 $ kubectl create clusterrolebinding cluster-admin-binding --clusterrole cluster-admin --user [CURRENT_USERNAME]